Aloha!!! As promised in my Tropical Bridal Shower Brunch post yesterday, I'm back today to share some ideas for how to style a Tropical Bar Cart!

 Our party area consisted of lots of natural tropical elements, so it was important to incorporate those same elements from the main party area into the bar cart decor.

-Hibiscus blooms, plumeria blooms, and palm leaves that graced our party table were carried over to the cart styling, as well as a mercury mason jar that helped tie the cart in with our DIY Tropical Overhang.
+Hibiscus blooms, plumeria blooms, and palm leaves that graced our party table were carried over to the cart styling, as well as a gold mercury mason jar that helped tie the cart in with our DIY Tropical Overhang.